fssfll/fssfll/spike/lessons/spike_first/spike_first.md

     r.robot.turn(90)
 ```

+- Open the Pybricks App
+- Click the Bluetooth Icon and connect to your robot
-- Use the EV3DEV device browser to Connect to your robot
+- Click the triangle to send your code to the robot
-- Select "Run and Debug" and "Start Debugging" to both download and then the bolton robotics base code
-- Use the EV3 buttons to select and run mission 1
+- Use the Spike buttons to select and run mission 1

 # Why is there an "r." at the beginning of the robot commands?
 You may have noticed in the training video the instructions to make the robot drive straight and turn are preceeded with "r." like this: